Jinwen-XU/Q-and-A/README.md

 Please refer to [the documentation](https://github.com/Jinwen-XU/Q-and-A/blob/main/doc/Q-and-A-doc.pdf) for detailed usage.

-> You may get started by exploring the demo document.
+> You may get started by exploring [the demo documents](https://github.com/Jinwen-XU/Q-and-A/tree/main/demo).

 > If you don't find what you were expecting, or if you would like some elements to be changed or improved, feel free to post a feature request via [the GitHub issue](https://github.com/Jinwen-XU/Q-and-A/issues).